PaddlePaddle/PaddleSuite/docs/other_devices_support/how_to_contribute_device.en.md

 # 2. Updating PaddleX

-After completing the device integration into PaddlePaddle and the various kits, you need to update the device recognition-related code and documentation in PaddleX.
+After completing the device integration into PaddlePaddle and the PaddleCV devkits, you need to update the device recognition-related code and documentation in PaddleX.

 ## 2.1 Inference Support